 Preventing tick bites is the best way to reduce the risk of tick-borne disease.
 Ticks are present in a variety of environments, but are commonly found in wooded or leafy areas.
 Depending on the species and the stage of the life cycle, many ticks can be difficult to see.
 Fortunately, simple steps can be taken to help prevent tick bites.

 Check your body and your child's body for ticks after spending time in an area where ticks may be present.
 Use a hand-held or full-length mirror to check the entire body.
 Pay special attention to feet and legs, as some ticks are small enough to crawl through socks and into shoes.
+Bathe or shower as soon as possible after coming indoors (preferably within two hours) to wash off and more easily find ticks that are crawling on you.
 If you find any ticks, remove them immediately.

 For additional information on how to prevent ticks on your pets, visit CDC Preventing Ticks on Your Pets